contribsys/einhorn/README.md

 You can use the `--reexec-as` option to replace the `einhorn` command with a command or script of your own.
 This might be useful for those with a Capistrano like deploy process that has changing symlinks.
 To ensure that you are following the symlinks you could use a bash script like this.

     #!/bin/bash

+    set -e # exit when one of the commands returns a non zero exit code

     cd <symlinked directory>
     exec /usr/local/bin/einhorn "$@"